Stephanotis floribunda aka Madagascar Stephanotis

 Soil

-Madagascar Jasmine loves a well-draining soil.
+Madagascar Stephanotis loves a well-draining soil.
 Perlite and vermiculite help with drainage, while coco coir adds organic matter, so a good potting soil mix will have all three.
 You can improve store-bought soil by adding some perlite to it.

 Lighting

-Madagascar Jasmine requires abundant, bright and direct light.
+Madagascar Stephanotis requires abundant, bright and direct light.
 Placing it less than one foot from a window is the best way to make sure the plant receives enough light to survive and thrive.
 Depending on your region, however, the current weather can affect the placement of the plant in your home.
 For example, in some areas the sun may be too direct and intense, so it's best to place it farther away from the window.
 You may also need to adjust your placement according to the season as the sunlight can change intensity over the course of the year.
 If you live in a region with significant temperature fluctuations, such as a desert, you may need to place the plant a bit farther away from the window to avoid extreme heat or cold.
-With some care and attention, your Madagascar Jasmine will be sure to bring you many years of beauty and enjoyment.
+With some care and attention, your Madagascar Stephanotis will be sure to bring you many years of beauty and enjoyment.

 Cat approves this plant